 Co-op Financing | Getting a Co-op Mortgage

 GuardHill knows New York City’s co-op buildings and their respective requirements.
-We are one of the top co-op mortgage lenders in the Tri-state area, and our team is prepared to turn your desire for a co-op residence into a reality.
+We are one of the top co-op mortgage companies in the Tri-state area, and our team is prepared to turn your desire for a co-op residence into a reality.

 What is a Co-op?